 We have observed the emergence of a number of small scale economic projects from the programmatic activities of the CBOs.
 The general pattern has been that these sorts of projects emerge over a period of time.
 Initially the CBOs introduce the Environmental Action Program in rural villages, and rural women are attracted to participate in the training that is offered.
-Participants are empowered by their study of both scientific and spiritual concepts, and soon after their study most will form groups that undertake a simple service activity or two.
+Participants are empowered by their study of both scientific and spiritual concepts, and soon after their study most form groups that undertake simple service activities.
 At the same time, initiatives that foster greater unity and fellowship in the broader community, such as artistic and cultural performances, take place.

 Throughout these endeavors, capacity is raised among the participants and in the village.
 Subsequently, villagers often consult about the need to improve the economic life of their community, and often small scale economic activities, such as the ones described above, are started.

-What has been especially heartening to note has been how the program participants take into account spiritual principle such as justice and unity in the design of their economic projects.
+What has been especially heartening to note has been how the program participants take into account spiritual principles such as justice and unity in the design of their economic projects.
 For example, care is taken that the benefit of the projects flow to an increasing number of community members, and not just to a few, knowledge and resources are freely shared, and impact on the social and physical environment is carefully considered.

 In the past year, due to changes in the regulatory environment in mainland China, the Badi Foundation’s Board of Curators decided to bring the operations of the foundation’s Beijing Representative Office to a conclusion.
 This is in part due to new regulations that pertain to overseas NGOs that are operating in China.
 As Badi Foundation is a Macau-based foundation and the definition of “overseas” in the new regulation includes Macau, this regulation applies to the foundation’s operations in China.
 The community-based organizations that Badi Foundation has nurtured over the years are considered to be domestic organizations, and thus have a larger social space within which they can operate and will continue to operate as their circumstances permit.
 Due to restrictions on their ability to receive funding from outside of China, these organizations will focus on raising funds from sources within the mainland.